 On the other hand, John also saw in his vision other people from different tribes and nations that were equally saved.
 But he didn’t say where they went to, apparently not heaven.
 Therefore, where did they go to?
 The answer is also in the bible.

-Clearly Jesus didn’t write any book or authorised anyone to write his biography.
+Clearly, Jesus didn’t write any book or authorized anyone to write his biography.
 Besides, nobody has ever presented any book that was written by Jesus.
 But his ‘works’ were documented.

 As a saved righteous man, it is very plain that if you are not in heaven the next option is to remain on earth.
 And that’s why Jesus said the meek shall inherit the earth.
 And so, who is the meek?
 The answer is; anyone who complies with the will of God.